liuguoyou/graynet/README.md

 Code examples are located at the [examples](https://github.com/wishstudio/graynet/tree/master/examples) directory in the repo.

 # License
-GrayNet uses the New BSD (3-clause) License.
+GrayNet is licensed under the New BSD (3-clause) License.
 See [LICENSE](https://github.com/wishstudio/graynet/blob/master/LICENSE) for details.